 As a follow-up to the meeting, minutes are made available for the examination by shareholders at the company's website, in a short but clear manner.
-Information of the AGM for the last 5 years is available on the company's website.
+Information of the AGM for the last 5 years is available through the English and Turkish versions on the company's website, except for the minutes of the 2011 meeting.